traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ### [fit] I'm *fascinated* with making myself
 ### [fit] uncomfortable in public

-^ I'm a bit introverted, awkward & anxious in social situations.
-^ It's usually a guarantee that i'm uncomfortable in social settings.
+^ It's usually a guarantee that i'm uncomfortable in social settings. i feel awkward and introverted all the time.

 ---